itearsl/predict_your_death_on_titanik/README.md

-# predict_your_death_on_titanik
+# neural network with Titanic dataset
-simple neural network that predict your death on Titanik
+This neural network predicts chance to stay alive on Titanic.

+Tensorflow was used in the project